The Bothy at Reedsford

-An additional 3' single bed with pull out truckle bed (sleeping 2 children) are available with a charge of £50.00.
+An additional 3' single bed with pull out truckle bed (sleeping up to 2 children) are available with a charge of £50.00 for both or £25 for one.
 Please ensure you state at time of booking if you require the additional beds or it will not be made up for your stay.

 En-suite shower room with walk in shower, basin and WC.

 To the rear of the property is a decked patio area which leads to a gravelled seating area with a picnic table and children's swing.
 Beyond is a fenced lawned area with a paddock beyond with a rope swing.
 The patio area and garden are south facing and offer superb views over open fields to the hills.
 The rear garden is fully enclosed for the safety of dogs and children.
 A charcoal kettle barbecue is available for guest use.

 Adjacent to the cottage is a private lockable outhouse with a sink, deep freezer and tumble dryer.
 It is ideal for storing bikes, tack and outdoor equipment.

 A neighbouring barn provides a communal indoor games room / catering area with picnic tables, wood burning stove, full size table tennis table, a pool table and table football.
 Please note that this is shared with the other holiday properties at Reedsford.

 There is private parking for several cars to the side of the house.